Hessian in the spinfoam models with cosmological constant: Introduction

-In the series of seminal papers \cite{Barrett:2011xa, Barrett:2009mw}, the asymptotics of flat models were shown to be related to $4$-simplices in Minkowski spacetime.
-Later, the results were extended to the case with a cosmological constant \cite{Han:2021tzw,Han:2025mkc} (based on geometric results of \cite{Haggard:2015ima} and \cite{Haggard:2015sl}).
-For the $\Lambda$-models, the $4$-simplices are embedded in constantly curved de Sitter or Anti-de Sitter spacetimes.\footnote{In fact, by analysis of Plebanski action, one can show that both signs of cosmological constant should be expected.}
+The asymptotic analysis of spinfoam vertex amplitudes has a well-established history, central to their geometric interpretation.
+For the flat models, it starts from studying the asymptotics of the Euclidean and Lorentzian $10j$-symbol, the building blocks of the Barrett-Crane model \cite{Barrett:1997gw,Barrett:1999qw}.
+These were analyzed both analytically \cite{Barrett:1998gs, Freidel:2002mj,Barrett:2002ur} and numerically \cite{Baez:2002rx,Baez:2002aw,Christensen:2007rv,Christensen:2009bi}, establishing the initial relation with 4-simplex geometry.
+In the more recent EPRL model \cite{Engle:2007wy}, the use of coherent states, developed by Livine and Speziale \cite{Livine:2007vk,Livine:2007ya} and advanced by Freidel and Krasnov \cite{Freidel:2007py}, was crucial in recovering the geometry of a 4-simplex in the semiclassical regime, as shown in detail in \cite{Barrett:2011xa, Barrett:2009mw}.
+Later, the asymptotic analysis results were extended to the case with a cosmological constant \cite{Han:2021tzw,Han:2025mkc} (based on geometric results of \cite{Haggard:2015ima} and \cite{Haggard:2015sl}).
+For the $\Lambda$-models, the $4$-simplices are embedded in constantly curved de Sitter or Anti-de Sitter spacetimes\footnote{In fact, by analysis of Plebanski action, one can show that both signs of cosmological constant should be expected \cite{Haggard:2014xoa}.}.

-In all these cases, the analysis is based on the application of the stationary phase approximation.
+In all these cases, the analysis is based on the stationary phase approximation.
 The method of the stationary phase is a basic tool in asymptotic analysis.
 It provides an asymptotic expansion based on a few assumptions.
-One of the important points among these assumptions is the non-degeneracy of the matrix of second derivatives of some action.
+One of the important points among these assumptions is the non-degeneracy of the matrix of second derivatives of some action\footnote{We consider the action after removing gauge freedom by some gauge fixing procedure.}.
 We will call this object a Hessian, and it is the main character of our work.
-This work is devoted to the analysis of whether a Hessian in $\Lambda$-models has a non-zero determinant.
 This condition is more important than it may appear at first sight.
 In the case when the Hessian is degenerate, the asymptotic of the vertex amplitude is less suppressed.
-Such configurations are thus expected to be dominant, spoiling the good asymptotic behavior of the models.
+Such configurations are thus expected to be dominant, spoiling the good asymptotic behavior (recovering simplex geometries) of the models.
 Hence, it is desirable to exclude these pathological behaviors.
+The role of the Hessian has been thoroughly stressed in prior literature, from the analysis of the $10j$-symbol \cite{Barrett:1998gs, Freidel:2002mj,Christensen:2007rv,Christensen:2009bi} to graviton propagator calculations in spinfoams \cite{Alesci:2008ff,Bianchi:2009ri, Bianchi:2011hp}.